Kuldeep7250/Healthcare_analysis_report_PowerBI/README.md

 # Healthcare Analysis Report

-This Power BI project, Healthcare Analysis Report, provides comprehensive insights into the healthcare industry using advanced data visualization techniques.
-The report is built to address critical objectives such as:
+The Healthcare Analysis Report is a comprehensive Power BI project designed to provide actionable insights into the healthcare industry.
+Through advanced data visualization techniques, this report addresses key objectives critical to understanding market dynamics, improving vendor selection, and optimizing pricing strategies.

+# Key Objectives:

-Analyzing pricing trends across sub-categories and product groups.
+Analyze pricing trends across sub-categories and product groups.
-Identifying top vendors and manufacturers by sales.
+Identify top vendors and manufacturers by sales performance.
-Determining top-selling molecules/test types and their pricing trends.
+Highlight top-selling molecules/test types and their pricing trends.
-Comparing prices of different dosage forms of the same product.
+Compare prices of different dosage forms of the same product.
-Assessing the impact of weight on shipping and insurance costs.
+Assess the impact of weight on shipping and insurance costs.
-Evaluating the effectiveness of discounts on sales.
+Evaluate the effectiveness of discounts on driving sales.
-Identifying geographic trends in pricing.
+Identify geographic pricing trends.
-Exploring the relationship between sales and packaging.
+Explore the relationship between sales and packaging.
-# Key Visualizations:
+Visual Insights:

-Clustered Column Chart: Visualizes the count of molecular/test types by vendor.
+1.Clustered Column Chart: Count of molecular/test types by vendor.

-Pie Chart: Displays the distribution of product subcategories.
+2.Pie Chart: Distribution of product subcategories.

-Stacked Bar Chart: Shows product counts by manufacturer location.
+3.Stacked Bar Chart: Product count by manufacturer location.

-Funnel Chart: Highlights sales by brand name.
+4.Funnel Chart: Sales distribution by brand name.

-Cards: Present total shipping costs and total units sold.
+5.Cards: Display total shipping costs and total units sold.

-Slicer: Allows filtering by manufacturer location.
+6.Slicer: Filter by manufacturer location for tailored analysis.

-Text Box: Displays the title of the report.
+7.Text Box: Report title display.

 # Features:

-Interactive filtering for dynamic analysis.
+Interactive Visualizations: Drill-down capabilities for detailed analysis.
-Easy-to-understand visual representations of complex datasets.
+Data-Driven Insights: Supports strategic decision-making in healthcare.
-Published via Power BI for seamless sharing and collaboration.
+Power BI Collaboration: Published and shareable for teamwork and discussion.
-This project demonstrates the power of data-driven decision-making in the healthcare sector, offering actionable insights to stakeholders.
+This project showcases how healthcare data can be transformed into meaningful visual narratives, aiding stakeholders in making informed decisions.